Same-sex marriage in Iowa: Judicial retention elections

-Legislative proposals
+In June 2015, Streit and Baker expressed support for Obergefell v.
+Hodges, the U.S. Supreme Court ruling that legalized same-sex marriage nationwide in the United States.
+Baker said, "I think it just shows that we were a little bit ahead of our time in anticipating this result."
+Streit added, "I think all seven of us are very proud of what we did.
+Has marriage been lessened because of what we did?
+No, and in the U.S. all people will be able to enjoy the freedoms of America and be treated as equal citizens under our law."
+Reacting to the Obergefell ruling, Kate Varnum, plaintiff in Varnum, said, "To think how far we've come in the past 10 years since we filed the lawsuit in Iowa - it's incredible."
+Governor Terry Branstad said he was "disappointed" and called for the passage of a constitutional amendment banning same-sex marriage, but acknowledged that such an amendment has "virtually no chance of [succeeding]".

+Attempts to pass constitutional ban

-State constitutional amendment to ban same-sex marriage were proposed several times in the Iowa General Assembly in the wake of the judicial rulings.
+State constitutional amendments to ban same-sex marriage were proposed several times in the General Assembly in the wake of the judicial rulings.
 To amend the Constitution of Iowa, two consecutive sessions of the Assembly would need to approve the amendment, after which it would be placed on the ballot for final approval by the Iowa electorate.

 An amendment was first proposed in 2008 but did not pass.
 The Assembly did not vote on a constitutional amendment in 2009, and Senate Majority Leader Michael Gronstal said he would not allow one to be brought to the floor in 2010.
-In a joint press release with House Speaker Pat Murphy on April 3, 2009, Gronstal welcomed the court's decision, saying "When all is said and done, we believe the only lasting question about today's events will be why it took us so long.
+In a joint press release with House Speaker Pat Murphy on April 3, 2009, Gronstal welcomed the court's decision, saying, "When all is said and done, we believe the only lasting question about today's events will be why it took us so long.
 It is a tough question to answer because treating everyone fairly is really a matter of Iowa common sense and Iowa common decency.
 Iowa has always been a leader in the area of civil rights."
-Democratic leaders of the Iowa Senate and the Iowa House of Representatives during the 2009-2010 legislative session opposed a vote on an amendment.
-In the next session, debate on a proposed constitutional amendment to ban same-sex marriage in Iowa attracted national news coverage after Zach Wahls, a college student and son of a lesbian couple, addressed the Iowa House Judiciary Committee in a public hearing on January 31, 2011.
+Democratic leaders of the Iowa Senate and House of Representatives during the 2009–2010 legislative session opposed a vote on an amendment.
+In the next session, debate on a proposed constitutional amendment to ban same-sex marriage in Iowa attracted national news coverage after Zach Wahls, a college student and son of a lesbian couple, addressed the House Judiciary Committee in a public hearing on January 31, 2011.
 A video of his testimony posted on YouTube went viral.
-On February 1, 2011, with Republicans in a majority in the Iowa House, the House passed House Joint Resolution 6 by a vote of 62–37.
+On February 1, 2011, with Republicans in the majority, the House passed House Joint Resolution 6 by a vote of 62–37.
 Democratic leaders promised to block debate in the Senate, which they did.
 Same-sex marriage could also have been banned by constitutional convention, which Iowa voters can initiate once a decade.
 On November 2, 2010, voters defeated a proposed constitutional convention by a 2–1 margin.